kiwapp/Kiwapp_BoilerplateAngular/app-setup/Readme.md

-# Boilerplate AngularJS - (the micro backoffice application app-setup)
+# The micro backoffice application app-setup

 ## Why use a mbo app-setup?